elastic/opentelemetry/docs/kubernetes/operator/instrumenting-python.md

           OTEL_METRICS_EXPORTER:               otlp
           OTEL_SERVICE_NAME:                   python-app
           OTEL_EXPORTER_OTLP_ENDPOINT:         http://opentelemetry-kube-stack-daemon-collector.opentelemetry-operator-system.svc.cluster.local:4318
-          OTEL_RESOURCE_ATTRIBUTES_POD_NAME:   python-app-6dc5fdf699-qwnbs (v1:metadata.name)
-          OTEL_PROPAGATORS:                    tracecontext,baggage,b3
-          OTEL_TRACES_SAMPLER:                 parentbased_traceidratio
-          OTEL_TRACES_SAMPLER_ARG:             1.0
+    ...
     ```

   - The Pod has an `EmptyDir` volume named `opentelemetry-auto-instrumentation-python` mounted in both the main and the init containers in path `/otel-auto-instrumentation-python`:

   Ensure the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT` points to a valid endpoint and there's network communication between the Pod and the endpoint.

-4. Confirm data is flowing through in **Kibana**:
+5. Confirm data is flowing through in **Kibana**:

   - Open Observability -> Applications -> Service Inventory, and determine if:
     - The application appears in the list of services.
     - The application shows transactions and metrics.
+    - If [python logs instrumentation](https://opentelemetry.io/docs/kubernetes/operator/automatic/#auto-instrumenting-python-logs) is enabled, the application logs should  appear in the Logs tab.

-  - For application logs, open **Kibana Discovery** and filter for your pods log, with any of:
+  - For application container logs, open **Kibana Discovery** and filter for your pods log, with any of:
     - `k8s.deployment.name: "python-app"`
     - `k8s.pod.name: python-app*`

-  Note that the application logs are not provided by the instrumentation library, but by the DaemonSet collector deployed as part of the [operator installation](./README.md)
+    Note that the container logs are not provided by the instrumentation library, but by the DaemonSet collector deployed as part of the [operator installation](./README.md)

 ## Troubleshooting